pic(1) — Linux manual page

 .PE

-makes the picture available in the box \foobar.
+The picture is then available in the box \foobar.

-Arrow heads are drawn as solid triangles if the variable
+Arrow heads will be drawn as solid triangles if the variable

 arrowhead is non-zero and either TeX mode is enabled or the -n

-option is not used.
+option has not been given.
 Initially, arrowhead has a value of 1.

 Solid arrow heads are always filled with the current outline